 Is there any snack food more sacred than the humble toasted sandwich?
-Easy to make and even easier to eat (after they’ve cooled down, of course), there’s really no limit to how far you take the fillings-between-bread concept – just so long as it’s extra cheesy.
+Easy to make and even easier to eat (after they’ve cooled down, of course), there’s no limit to how far you take the fillings-between-bread concept – just so long as it’s extra cheesy.

 From Australia and around the world, here’s a taste of our all-time favourite toasties.
 Whether you’re in a mood for the original and the best or something a little more adventurous, you’ll find the jaffle, grilled cheese or toastie to suit.

 The US has spoken